newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 ## Traditional producing, be gone

 New Atoms found a way to make all creative works in an agile manner—not only software development, but journalistic content.
 This brought some challenges to the table.
-Writing text, for example, is at its core "easy" for everyone, but once you break it up into small iterations, it actually gets quite abstract and difficult.
+Writing text, for example, is at its core "easy" for everyone, but the task of breaking it up into small iterations is quite abstract and difficult.

 Traditionally, producing an article goes something like this: